Development started under academic research title

 AI-based personalized training through chatbots

-2016 is the year of bots and conversational AI.
+In Headai history, 2016 is the year of bots and conversational AI.
 The focus is on combining automatized content management and adaptive learning with conversational AI.
 Headai office is located in Bepop, Pori.
 Eero Hammais joins the team in February.

 Headai team expands with Jari Savinainen, Simo Santavirta, and in the end of the year, Anu Passi-Rauste.
 Anu operates the US side from a side office in Arlington.